laplamgor/kantai3d-chrome-extension/README.md

 ⚠️This extension may interfere with other local file proxy tools such as KCCP.

-If you encounter any wired behavior please immediately stop using the extension and report the issue to me.
+⚠️If you encounter any wired behavior please immediately stop using the extension and report the issue to me.

 # Disclaimer
 Kantai3D is not an officially approved program.
 Using it may be against the Terms of Service of DMM.